-Tourist Guide Institute is now under new ownership.
-Tourist Guide Institute and Cape Guide Training merged in October 2013, having been acquired by Scott and Julie Womack.
+Tourist Guide Institute is under the ownership of Scott and Julie Womack.
+Tourist Guide Institute and Cape Guide Training merged in October 2013, having been acquired by the Womacks.
 Scott and Julie are registered tourist guides, with Cathsseta accreditation and the owners of All Africa Tours, a tour operating company specializing in educational tours.
-Scott Womack qualified as a high school History and Geography teacher (BA University of Port Elizabeth, HDE University of Natal, L.Th Baptist Theological College of South Africa)and worked for 26 years in the IT industry.
+Scott Womack qualified as a high school History and Geography teacher (BA University of Port Elizabeth, HDE University of Natal, L.Th Baptist Theological College of South Africa) and worked for 26 years in the IT industry.
 Scott qualified as a NQF Level 4 Cultural Site Guide with Tourist Guide Institute in 2009, obtaining Theta accreditation (Reg.
 No.613/C/043346) with Level 1 First Aid training and as well as training in the Cape Wine Industry.
 Scott is also an accredited Cathsseta, National Assessor (613/A/003031/2014).
 He has also completed a basic wilderness safari guide course in general bush familiarization in 1995 with Wilderness Guide Training.
 Scott is also a river guide with years of experience under his belt.
 Scott and Julie set up All Africa Tours in 2006.
 Julie Womack is a qualified primary school teacher (HDE Mowbray and Boland College of Education) with 29 years’ experience in the classroom.
 Julie left full time teaching at the end of 2010 to run All Africa Tours, guiding scholars and students on field trips and educational tours all over South Africa.
 Julie qualified as a NQF level 4 Cultural Site Guide with Cape Guide Training in 2013, obtaining her Cathsseta accreditation (Reg.
 No. 613/C/066257) with Level 3 First Aid and Emergency Care and also training in the Cape Wine Industry.
 She is also an accredited Cathsseta, National Assessor (613/A/003032/2014).
 Both Scott and Julie have experience in designing, planning, organizing, costing, managing and guiding tours all over Southern Africa and Europe.
 They have experience as driver/guides for 1 – 10 individuals and guiding groups of up to 65 passengers on a coach.

 The merging of two well established and esteemed companies, Tourist Guide Institute and Cape Guide Training into a single consolidated entity “Tourist Guide Institute”, combines the history and wealth of expertise from both Tourist Guide Institute and Cape Guide Training.